EternityForest/KaithemAutomation/README.md

 /var/lib/kaithem/ssl/certificate.key that you can replace with a real one if you don't want to go self-signed.

+### Debugging

+It shouldn't happen, but if things get real messed up, use SIGUSR1 to dump hte state of all threads to /dev/shm/ "killall -s USR1 kaithem" works if you have setproctitle.

 Recent Changes(See [Full Changelog](kaithem/src/docs/changes.md))
 =============